My First Rodeo

 Unsure of how to go about that other than acing the look, I noticed the rodeo was in town and thought that might be a good place to start.
 Because seriously, I can't see myself as the kind of cowboy that works on a ranch.
 I don't want a job, much less a difficult job that doesn't pay squat.
 But riding bucking broncos or bulls, roping calves and wrestling steers sounds more like something I could do.
 I've always found insanely crazy, dangerous things appealing and I've managed to survive, so maybe I could be a rodeo cowboy.
 I figured it's worth looking into.

-The rodeo's events such as bronco riding and calf roping grew out of the Spanish colonial era and the ranch culture that developed in northern Mexico.
-Horses had to be broken and calves had to be roped for a ranch to function.
+The rodeo has an interesting history going back centuries and spanning three or four cultures.
+Events such as bronco riding and calf roping date back to the Spanish colonial era and the ranch culture that developed in northern Mexico.
+Horses had to be broken and calves had to be roped.
 Mexican vaqueros were the original cowboys and rodeos are still a prominent part of northern Mexican culture.
-The Spanish enslaved the local Indians and put them to work on ranches where they honed the riding and roping skills.
-Rodeo eventually became an important part of their culture as well.
+Indians worked the ranches whether they wanted to or not and rodeo became an integral part of their tribal cultures.
 Anglo's got into the action when the U.S. annexed the southwest after the Mexican-American war and ranch life was popularized by Wild West shows like Bill Hickock's.
-So it's truly a multi-cultural phenomenon.
-These kind of intersections among Spanish Colonial, modern Mexican, Indian and Anglo American cultures fascinated me back when I lived in Tucson and the rodeo is a microcosm of part of that history, so I thought it would be great to experience it in an iconic western city like Yuma.
-Unfortunately, the only multicultural thing about it was the fry bread burritos and a lot of the faces in the crowd.
-The rodeo itself?
-Couldn't have been less so.
+About 100 years ago events became formalized into rodeos much like we know them.

-Of course there is a lot of overt nationalism and religion at the races.
-The announcers profess their love for God and the law enforcement and first responders.
-A corn fed young woman sings the national anthem, and they play God Bless America, then a patriotic country music song.
-That's followed by a prayer for the drivers and the fans and the military, police, et. al. Everyone in the pits and the stands nods along, but they don't seem to take it too seriously.
-No doubt all of that performative patriotism and piety appeals to people of a particular political persuasion, but on the surface there's really nothing all that wrong with being religious and caring for people who risk their lives for the public good.
-I can live with it, nod along like everyone else, and then enjoy the show.
+Of course there is a lot of overt nationalism and religion at sprint car races.
+The announcers profess their love for God and law enforcement, first responders, and the military.
+The national anthem is played or sung, then God Bless America, then a patriotic country music song.
+That's followed by a prayer for the drivers and the fans and the military, police, et. al. Everyone in the pits and the stands stands and takes off their hats as instructed.
+Then on with the show.
+No doubt all of that performative patriotism and piety appeals to people of a particular political persuasion, but it's not presented that way and without the manipulative politics, there's certainly nothing wrong with respecting people who risk their lives for the public good or having religious faith.
+At the sprint car races I've attended it is not presented as exclusionary.

 These were the words that came out of the loudspeaker to start the festivities: